-It’s different studying part-time – but we have more than a decade’s experience in delivering the NCTJ syllabus to those combining work with study.
+It’s different studying part-time – but we have a decade’s experience in delivering the NCTJ syllabus to those combing work with study.

 So, here are some frequently asked questions specific to part-time study.